nstoik/farm_monitor/README.md

 This file has a `FM_GENERAL_CONFIG` variable at the top that controls the general configuration of the different mono repos.
 Hint: change this variable between 'dev', 'prod', or 'test'.

-The docker commands below use the `.env` file by default to configure the containers.
-Edit the file as needed for the specific environment (including setting SECRET and TOKEN variables).
+The majority of the docker commands use the `.env` file by default to configure the containers.
+Edit the `.env` file as needed for the specific environment (including setting SECRET and TOKEN variables).

+The `docker buildx bake` commands use configuration variables in the `docker-bake.hcl` file.
+These can be overridden as shown below when building images using `docker buildx bake`.

-All the containers use the current environment variables when the stack is brought up, except for the `fm_frontend` container.
-That container requires a rebuild of the docker image in order for the environment variables to be applied since they are applied as build-args.
+The containers use environment variables when the stack is brought up (environment variables).
+Some containers require build-args to be applied at build time instead.
+Currently, the two containers that have build-args are `fm_frontend` and `fm_api`.

 Each monorepo can have its own set of environment variables if applicable.
 This are used for local development and testing.
 An example configuration file is available in the monorepo directory as `.env.example`.

 # Production
+**Make sure to set the appropriate environment variables**

 To run the farm_monitor in production, execute the following docker-compose command from the root of the project:

 ```bash